azbackpackr wrote:I keep hearing about the 5 meals thing. I just am not that organized.

 Keep it balanced with protein, carbs & fat.

 Try to reduce insulin spikes by breaking it up into 5 or more meals.

-Hike your pumpkin off all the time.
+Hike your ass off all the time.
 It uses large muscle groups.

 BTW when I look at the scale and see it creep up a few pounds because I've been falling off the wagon I realize that each pound of fat is something like a stack of 36 pancakes with butter and syrup that I will have to burn off with great effort.
 It helps to focus that slight change on the scale into what it really is.